tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 data plane technology models to reuse the TE generic data model and possibly augment it with technology specific data.

-The elements of the generic TE YANG data model, including TE tunnels, LSPs, and interfaces have leaf(s) that identify the technology layer where they reside.
+The elements of the generic TE YANG data model, including TE Tunnels, LSPs, and interfaces have leaf(s) that identify the technology layer where they reside.
-For example, the LSP encoding type can identify the technology associated with a TE tunnel or LSP.
+For example, the LSP encoding type can identify the technology associated with a TE Tunnel or LSP.

 Also, the generic TE YANG data model does not cover signaling protocol data.
 The signaling protocol used to instantiate TE LSPs are outside the scope of this